Bacelarella dracula: Description

 The spider is medium-sized.
-The male has a plain dark brown carapace that is between 2.3 and 3.0 mm in length and 2.1 and 2.5 mm in width.
-The abdomen is also dark but has pale mottling and a reddish-brown scutum.
+The male has a plain dark brown carapace, the upper part of its forward section, that is between 2.3 and 3.0 mm in length and 2.1 and 2.5 mm in width.
+Behind its forward section is its abdomen, which is also dark but has pale mottling and a reddish-brown scutum on the top.
+Underneath, it is dark grey.
 It is between 2.3 and 2.5 mm long and 1.5 and 1.8 mm wide.
-The clypeus and chelicerae are brown, and there are two teeth, one of which is particularly long, from which the species is named.
-The spinnerets are grey and the legs are yellow and dark brown.
-The pedipalps are covered in white hairs and the appendages are curved.
-The palpal bulb has a long dorsal prong and a curved groove which contains the long embolus that curves over so that it nearly points back to itself.
+The part of its face known as its clypeus and its jaws, or chelicerae, are brown, and there are two teeth, one of which is particularly long, from which the species is named.
+Its remaining mouthparts, including its labium and maxillae, are also brown as is the underside of its carapace, known as its sternum.
+Its spinnerets are grey and the legs are yellow with dark brown, almost black, sections.

+The spider's pedipalps, sensory organs near its mouth, are covered in white hairs which extend beyond its tibia onto the base of its cymbium.
+Attached to the palpal tibia is a fairly long spike, or tibial apophysis, that curves slightly upward and inward before it ends in a sharp tip.
+The spider's cymbium is also curved and relatively long.
+Attached to the cambium is a palpal bulb that has a long dorsal prong and a curved groove which contains the long embolus that curves over so that it nearly points back to itself.
+There is also another apophysis that sticks out of the palpal bulb.
 This prong, along with the prominent tooth, distinguish the species from other spiders.

 As is typical for the genus, the female is larger than the male.
-The carapace is between 2.4 and 2.8 mm from front to back and between 2.1 and 2.3 mm from side to side and has a pale brown band towards the thorax, which is a paler brown than the male.
-The abdomen has a similar mottling but measures between 2.4 and 2.8 mm in length and between 1.8 and 2.5 mm in width.
-The spinnerets are pale yellow with a dark streak and the legs are brown.
-The pedipalp is yellow.
-The epigyne has small plate towards the back and no pocket.
-The copulatory ducts are short and finish with a tight coil around just in front of the thick-walled and wide spermatheca.
-The coil, which turns entirely around, as well as swellings near the copulatory openings, distinguish the species.
+Its carapace is between 2.4 and 2.8 mm from front to back and between 2.1 and 2.3 mm from side to side and has a pale brown band towards the thorax, which is a paler brown than the male.
+Its abdomen has a similar mottling but measures between 2.4 and 2.8 mm in length and between 1.8 and 2.5 mm in width.
+Its spinnerets are pale yellow with a dark streak and the legs are brown.
+Its pedipalp is yellow.

+The epigyne, the external visible part of the female's copulatory organs, has small plate towards the back and no pocket.
+Its copulatory ducts are short and finish with a tight coil around just in front of thick-walled and wide receptacles, or spermathecae.
+The coil, which turns entirely around, as well as swellings near the copulatory openings, distinguish the species from others in the genus.